areski/python-nvd3/README.rst

 Documentation
 -------------

-Check out the documentation for some live Chart examples!
+Check out the documentation on 'Read the Docs'(http://python-nvd3.readthedocs.org) for some live Chart examples!

-Documentation is available on 'Read the Docs': http://python-nvd3.readthedocs.org

 Installation